robbradleyrepo/EIT/Main/Website/LionTrust.Web/Assets/New.FrontEnd/README.md

 FE Env has been updated to incorporate EIT/ project which sits parallel to app/ (LT as before)

-Both projects work successfully in isolation from one another as reflected by isolated gulp tasks, refactored and extended accordingly.

 ## Main Gulpfile.js options:

 ## LionTrust Project: